unmonoqueteclea/voilib/readme.md

 > Voilib doesn't offer any paid service.
 Help me ensure the continued
 > availability and accessibility of it by supporting me through
 > donations.
-By contributing, you directly contribute to covering the
+You will directly contribute to covering the server
-> server expenses and enable me to maintain and improve Voilib for
+> expenses and enable me to maintain and improve Voilib for users
-> users worldwide.
+> worldwide.
 [Customized
 > assistance](https://ko-fi.com/unmonoqueteclea/commissions) is also
 > offered.
 >